 Field of study that provides computers the ability to learn without being explicitly taught Arthur Samuel, an American pioneer in the fields of ML and AI

 In other words, Machine Learning is a subfield of computer science that involves using statistical approaches to develop computer systems that can either automatically improve performance over time or spot patterns in large volumes of data that people would be unlikely to notice.

 Learning algorithms work on the basis that strategies, algorithms, and inferences that worked well in the past are likely to continue working well in the future.
 These algorithms build a model based on sample data, known as training data (the data known from the past), to make predictions or decisions without being explicitly programmed.
 The development of neural networks has greatly advanced research in learning algorithms, allowing more complex models to be created.
 Additionally, statistics play a crucial role in analyzing the performance of these algorithms and improving their accuracy.

 A subset of Machine Learning is closely related to computational statistics, which focuses on making predictions using a mathematical model and training data.
 However, not all ML is statistical learning.

 While handling the basics, we need to cover several other terms related to Machine Learning, such as training data, data scientists, training set, and algorithm.

-- Artificial Intelligence – is the broadest field of study which goal is to enable machines to behave like a human.
+- Artificial Intelligence – is the broadest field of study whose goal is to enable machines to behave like a human.
 By applying the idea of “rewarding” and “punishing” computers for correct or incorrect actions, people can teach machines how to play computer games or drive cars, for example.